Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 Taping the "Reset" button on the browser form will clear all information entered and set the port number, number of channels and the polling interval to their defaults, leaving the form open.

-At the bottom of the form some info about the STAC is shown as a bit of trivia.
+At the bottom of the Model Select form some info about the STAC is shown as a bit of trivia.

-Unit ID is the unique identifier for this STAC.
-It is SSID of the STAC when being configured and the label you'd see in the WiFi router client table for this STAC when it is operating.
+- Unit ID is the unique identifier for this STAC.
+It is the SSID of the STAC when being configured and the label you'd see in the WiFi router client table for this STAC when it is operating.

-MAC is the network interface MAC address.
+- MAC is the network interface MAC address.
 Skip ahead a couple of paragraphs for why you might need that.

-Version is the version number of the STAC software.
+- Version is the version number of the STAC software.
 The characters in brackets are the "build number" of this version.

-Core is the arduino-esp32 core version used by the STAC software version.
+- Core is the arduino-esp32 core version used by the STAC software version.

-SDK is the espressif ESP-IDF software development kit version used by the arduino-esp32 core.
+- SDK is the espressif ESP-IDF software development kit version used by the arduino-esp32 core.

 If you're having trouble connecting to the STAC using `http://setup.local`, it may be because the `http:` bit wasn't entered and so the browser is trying to go use an `https:` connection.
 If checking that doesn't work, you can always connect by pointing the browser to the IP address of the STAC which is `192.168.6.14`.